Best Places to Live in the Netherlands

 Amsterdam

 Grachtengordel is more romantic and features iconic bridges and houseboats.
 You can also stop by at some lovely quaint shops or at a cafe to enjoy the scene.
-Dam Square offers top-rated attractions such as the Rijksmuesum, Anne Frank House and the Van Gogh Museum.
+Dam Square offers top-rated attractions such as the Rijksmuseum, Anne Frank House and the Van Gogh Museum.

 Utrecht

-Another one of the Netherlands’ larger cities is Utrecht, whose size may be misleading as you’re entering a big city with a small town vibe.
+Another one of the Netherlands’ larger cities is Utrecht, whose size may be misleading as you’re entering a big city with a small-town vibe.
 Old architecture has been well-preserved and it is found in areas with little traffic, making exploration on foot a fun experience.
 The Old Town area is a must-see, while in Cathedral Square, you can enjoy the sights of St. Martin’s Cathedral, which was built in 1254.

 You can also enjoy a tour on foot that takes you under the square to see the remains of the old Roman fortress on which the city was built.
-The Museum Speelklok, which is dedicated to musical clocks, the Centraal Museum or the Railway Museum are other notable areas to pay a visit to.
+The Museum Speelklok, which is dedicated to musical clocks, the Centraal Museum and the Railway Museum are other notable areas to pay a visit to.

 This city offers excellent employment opportunities, has a great food scene, vibrant nightlife, historic monuments and so much more.
 It’s also considered a family-friendly city as some of its suburbs are affordable.
 There are also other neighbourhoods which are up-and-coming with modern builds as well as infrastructure.
 Wilhelmenia Park is another attraction in the city you might enjoy.